GSA/idmanagement.gov/_buy/buy.md

 **I can't find a category or product?**
 1. Products and services that have lost their certification due to security concerns are placed on the [Removed Products List (RPL)](../buy/removed-products-list/).
-2. It is also possible a category is deprecated after it has reached a level of broad adoption or maturity and further testing is no longer needed.
-These categories are [announced through our program page](../sell/fipsannouncements) on an annual-bases.
+2. Categories are deprecated after it has reached a level of broad adoption or maturity and further testing is no longer needed (for example, card readers for logical access).
+Deprecated categories are [shared as a FIPS 201 announcement](../sell/fipsannouncements).
 A deprecated category is not the same as a removed product.

 [Contact us](../contact-us/) if you’re unsure if a product is fit for government use.